mkolczynska/martakolczynska/content/research.md

 description = "Projects and interests"
 +++

-I am a post-doctoral researcher at the Institute of Philosophy and Sociology of the Polish Academy of Sciences, and a recent Ph.D. graduate from the Department of Sociology, The Ohio State University.
-My research interests include comparative analyses of political attitudes and behavior across nations and over time, as well as the methodology of comparative research, in particular cross-national surveys.

 #### Political Inequality

-I'm a post-doctoral resesarcher in the project [*Political Voice and Economic Inequality across Nations and Time*](https://politicalinequality.org/2017/09/21/new-project-political-voice-and-economic-inequality-across-nations-and-time/) led by dr. Joshua K. Dubrow.
+I'm currently working as a post-doc in the project [*Political Voice and Economic Inequality across Nations and Time*](https://politicalinequality.org/2017/09/21/new-project-political-voice-and-economic-inequality-across-nations-and-time/) led by dr. Joshua K. Dubrow.
 In this project I use my knowledge of cross-national surveys and methodology to investigate how economic and educational inequality translates into political marginalization – a topic of renewed relevance in the current turbulent times.
 I develop country-level measures of political inequality using data from various sources: survey data, administrative records, event data, and others.

 #### Survey Data Harmonization